mikelcasals/GGC_4_QGNNs/README.md

 ## Purpose of the Repository

 This repository contains code for implementing and experimenting with guided graph compression techniques for Quantum Graph Neural Networks (QGNNs).
-The main goal is to explore how graph compression can be used to improve the performance and efficiency of QGNNs.
+The main goal is to explore how guided graph compression can be used to improve the performance and efficiency of QGNNs.

 ## Repository Structure